The Restless Heart

 But aren’t we all?
 Someone once said that every man who knocks at the door of a brothel is looking for God.
 If there’s one sure proof that humans are more than mere animal, it’s our restlessness.
 Science, technology, literature, wars and every accomplishment stem from this basic yearning.
 The Picassos and Beethovens leave their mark on history, for their very genius in expressing restlessness.
-That’s why good music leaves you wanting more.
+A good piece of music leaves you wanting more.

 We are restless, and we will always be restless, until we rest in God.

 II.
 Today is Septuagesima Sunday.
 It’s the beginning of Pre-lent, these three weeks to prepare our hearts for Lent.
 It’s time to gear up.
 So the Church gives us two scripture readings about holy work.

 Paul writes to the Corinthians, “Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last, but we do it to get a crown that will last forever.
 Therefore I do not run like someone running aimlessly; I do not fight like a boxer beating the air.
 No, I strike a blow to my body and make it my slave so that after I have preached to others, I myself will not be disqualified for the prize” (9:24-27; 10:1-5).

 Paul describes the Christian journey like a race.
 Athletes spend years pushing themselves to earn fame.
 But how does that measure to our calling to become holy.
 We’re motivated to make all kinds of sacrifices so we can afford the newest iPhones or go on luxurious vacations.
 What about our relationship with God?
 Do we sacrifice for that?